Skip to main content

 What Are Short Chain Fatty Acids?

-Short-chain are the critical link between dietary fiber and hormonal health.
+Short-chain fatty acids are the critical link between dietary fiber and hormonal health.
 They are carboxylic acids with fewer than six carbon atoms, produced when beneficial gut bacteria ferment fiber in your colon.
 Once produced, they do not remain localized to the gut.

 They are absorbed into circulation and travel throughout the body, where they interact with various cell receptors to modulate physiological processes.
 Their functions are extensive, ranging from influencing immune responses to regulating metabolism and appetite.